Ancient Greek temple: Surviving remains

 Though extremely solidly built, apart from the roof, relatively few Greek temples have left very significant remains; these are often those which were converted to other uses such as churches or mosques.
 There are many where the platforms are reasonably complete, and some round drum elements of the columns, which were harder for later builders to re-use.
 The somewhat controversial practice of anastylosis, or re-erecting fallen materials, has sometimes been used.
 The rectangular wall blocks have usually been carried off for re-use, and some buildings have been destroyed or weakened merely to get the bronze pins linking blocks.
 Marble sculpture has often been removed to make lime for mortar, and any that has survived has usually been removed to a museum, not always a local one.

 The most complete remains are concentrated in Athens and southern Italy; several are described in more detail above, under their orders.
 Athens has the Parthenon and the even better preserved Doric Temple of Hephaestus, both once churches, as well two small temples on the Acropolis and a corner of the large Corinthian Temple of Olympian Zeus.
 The small temple of Apollo Epicurius at Bassae survived in a rural location with most of its columns and main architrave blocks in place, amid a jumble of fallen stone.
 From this British antiquaries extracted the Bassae Frieze in 1812, which was soon in the British Museum.

 In Italy, Paestum, some way south of Naples near what was once the northern limit of Magna Graecia (Greek Italy), has three early Doric temples in a row, amid the mostly Roman ruins of the city.
 In Sicily the Valle dei Templi near Agrigento has an even larger group, with the main structure of the Temple of Concordia especially well-preserved.
-Along the coast Selinunte was destroyed about 250 BCE by the Carthaginians and has the tumbled ruins of five temples, of which one has been rebuilt from the original material.
+Along the coast Selinunte was destroyed about 250 BC by the Carthaginians and has the tumbled ruins of five temples, of which one has been rebuilt from the original material.
 Not far away, Segesta has a single Doric temple whose main structure is largely intact.